Purplecannon/footnote/doc/UserManual.md

 ## How to run the software

+For beta release: Only works locally and not on our public domain, refer to our [DeveloperGuidelines](./DeveloperGuidelines.md) for instructions to build Footnote.
-Navigate to <https://footnote.us/> to use Footnote.
+For final release: Navigate to <https://footnote.us/> to use Footnote.

 ## How to use the software